-HB 1654 and HB 1655 purport to be limited by their terms to Internet providers that receive state funds.
+SB 287 purports to be limited by its terms to Internet providers who receive state funds.
 While the resulting impacts conceivably may be less than for a state law purporting to extend its reach beyond services procured with state funds, they nevertheless are sufficient to render the law inconsistent with federal policy.
-This inconsistency and the adverse effects on interstate commerce would put these Maryland laws at risk of preemption.
+This inconsistency and the adverse effects on interstate commerce would put this Maryland law at risk of preemption.

-Legal questions aside, the FCC's order explains why state laws like HB 1654 and HB 1655 would be harmful to all broadband consumers.
+Legal questions aside, the FCC's order explains why state laws like SB 287 would be harmful to all broadband consumers.
 The difficulties of distinguishing between intrastate and interstate Internet traffic - and the resulting costs from attempting to separate such traffic - may well have an adverse impact on investment, innovation, and the overall quality and price of broadband services in Maryland.

-Assuming it is even possible for ISPs to distinguish between intrastate and interstate communications, as a practical matter ISPs likely would need to install additional data processing capabilities to monitor data flows across the country.
+Assuming it is even possible for ISPs to distinguish the between intrastate and interstate communications, as a practical matter ISPs likely would need to install additional data processing capabilities to monitor data flows across the country.
 Any online activity can result in Internet traffic transmitted all across the country - and, for that matter, the world.
-This means ISPs would need to implement different practices in efforts to accommodate Maryland's and other states' laws.
+This means ISPs would need to implement different practices in efforts to accommodate Maryland's and other state's laws.
 These additional costs imposed on Internet providers offering services in Maryland likely would crowd out resources that otherwise would be used for additional investment and innovation, which all broadband consumers enjoy.

-HB 1654 and HB 1655 would not benefit Maryland's state and local agencies either.
-For example, under HB 1654 or HB 1655, any Internet provider that provides services for a state agency cannot engage in traffic prioritization.
+SB 287 would not benefit Maryland's state and local agencies either.
+For example, under SB 287, any Internet provider that provides services for a state agency cannot engage in traffic prioritization.
 This restriction, and even though cast in terms of "commercial" traffic, nevertheless may impede the delivery of emergency, public safety, and health services that state and local agencies provide because the line between what is "commercial" or not is unclear and likely to remain so.
 Or there may be government services clearly offered on a "commercial" basis that fall in those public safety and health-related categories that would be required by law to be treated just like the popular Internet cat videos.

 The impracticality of implementing different practices for provision of services procured with state funds and those offered to the public at large is problematic as well.
 An Internet provider would incur additional costs if it wanted to deviate from the state mandates applicable to state procurements while operating in accordance with federal law in its offerings to the public at large.
 As a practical matter, this might well mean that all Maryland residents may be deprived of services that, in order to serve effectively their intended purpose, depend on some form of traffic preferencing.
 For example, certain services like remote surgeries or physician consultations, various medical monitoring services, and emergency-type communications, may be adversely impacted because they cannot be prioritized over streaming of movies or other entertainment applications.
-Beyond identifiable health and safety-related services, the restrictions of HB 1654 and HB 1655 against any form of "commercial traffic" differentiation likely may well discourage Internet providers from offering other innovative services, including those which are still evolving in the fast-changing Internet environment.
+Beyond identifiable health and safety-related services, SB 287's restrictions against any form of "commercial traffic" differentiation likely may well discourage Internet providers from offering other innovative services, including those which are still evolving in the fast-changing Internet environment.